-(b) These options vest over a five-year period of employment.

-- (c) These options vest in one year, on the first anniversary of the grant date. - (d) These shares were granted on January 29, 2009 and vest in one year, on the first anniversary of the grant date. - (e) These shares were granted on January 29, 2009 and vest in installments based on the Company's satisfaction of certain performance criteria as of June 30, 2009, April 30, 2010 and April 30, 2011.
+- (b) These options vest over a five-year period of employment. - (c) These options vested after one year, on the first anniversary of the grant date. - (d) These options vest over a two-year period of employment. - (e) These shares were granted on July 17, 2009 and vest over a two year period of employment. - (f) These shares were granted on January 28, 2010.
+50,000 shares vest in three equal annual installments beginning one year after date of grant.
+70,000 shares will vest based on performance criteria to be determined by the Board of Directors.

-2009 Option Exercises and Stock Vested Table
+2010 Option Exercises and Stock Vested Table

-There were no option exercises during the year ended April 30, 2009.
+There were no option exercises during the year ended April 30, 2010.